DNA sequencing

 DNA sequencing is the process of determining the nucleic acid sequence – the order of nucleotides in DNA.
-It includes any method or technology that is used to determine the order of the four bases: adenine, guanine, cytosine, and thymine.
+It includes any method or technology that is used to determine the order of the four bases: adenine, thymine, cytosine, and guanine.
 The advent of rapid DNA sequencing methods has greatly accelerated biological and medical research and discovery.

 Knowledge of DNA sequences has become indispensable for basic biological research, DNA Genographic Projects and in numerous applied fields such as medical diagnosis, biotechnology, forensic biology, virology and biological systematics.
 Comparing healthy and mutated DNA sequences can diagnose different diseases including various cancers, characterize antibody repertoire, and can be used to guide patient treatment.
 Having a quick way to sequence DNA allows for faster and more individualized medical care to be administered, and for more organisms to be identified and cataloged.

-The rapid speed of sequencing attained with modern DNA sequencing technology has been instrumental in the sequencing of complete DNA sequences, or genomes, of numerous types and species of life, including the human genome and other complete DNA sequences of many animal, plant, and microbial species.
+The rapid advancements in DNA sequencing technology have played a crucial role in sequencing complete genomes of humans, as well as numerous animal, plant, and microbial species.

 The first DNA sequences were obtained in the early 1970s by academic researchers using laborious methods based on two-dimensional chromatography.
 Following the development of fluorescence-based sequencing methods with a DNA sequencer, DNA sequencing has become easier and orders of magnitude faster.

 Applications

-DNA sequencing may be used to determine the sequence of individual genes, larger genetic regions (i.e. clusters of genes or operons), full chromosomes, or entire genomes of any organism.
+DNA sequencing can be used to determine the sequence of individual genes, larger genetic regions (i.e. clusters of genes or operons), full chromosomes, or entire genomes of any organism.
 DNA sequencing is also the most efficient way to indirectly sequence RNA or proteins (via their open reading frames).
 In fact, DNA sequencing has become a key technology in many areas of biology and other sciences such as medicine, forensics, and anthropology.